NYCJacob/react-myReads/README.md

-## My Reads Project for Udacity React Nanodegree
+### My Reads Project for Udacity React Nanodegree

+### INSTALLATION
+- npm install
+- npm start
+-  server will broadcast app on port 3000

 # changes state with an array of objects proved difficult, this post helped
 https://stackoverflow.com/questions/35174489/reactjs-setstate-of-object-key-in-array